Brown rot treatment is essential knowledge for any fruit tree grower, particularly after rain.

 - Ebook – Common fruit tree pests

-Why hygiene is really important in your treatment regime?
+Why hygiene is really important in your treatment regime

-A lot of fruit that’s been infected with brown rot tends to fall to the ground.
-That’s why hygience is important in your brown rot treatment approach.
 The infection can rapidly get worse until the fruit is completely covered by rot.
-This creates a lovely reservoir of spores on the ground which can splash up and infect any healthy fruit that remains on the tree.
+This creates a lovely reservoir of spores on the ground, which can splash up and infect any healthy fruit that remains on the tree.

 Therefore, be sure to clean up any fallen fruit from the ground.
 If they’re not too far gone, you should be able to cut out the rotten part and eat or cook the fruit.